AidanConnelly/OpenGL-Assignment/readme.md

   ☑ Import DAE files

-  ☑ Export to another format
+  ☑ Export to a compressed format (.FUZ)

   ☑ Load textures from models